Peripli/specification/api.md

 ### Concurrent Mutating Requests

 Service Manager MAY NOT support concurrent mutating operations on the same resource entity.
 If a resource with type `:resource_type` and ID `:resource_id` is currently being created, updated, patched, or deleted and this operation is in progress, then other mutating operation MAY fail on the resource of type `:resource_type` and ID `:resource_id` until the one that is currently in progress finishes.
-If the Service Manager receives a concurrent mutating request that it currently cannot handle due to another operation being in progress for the same resource entity, the Service Manager MUST reject the request and return HTTP status `422 Unprocessable Entity` and a meaningful [errors object](#errors).
+If the Service Manager receives a concurrent mutating request that it currently cannot handle due to another operation being in progress for the same resource entity, the Service Manager MUST reject the request and return HTTP status `422 Unprocessable Entity` and a meaningful [error](#errors).
 The client MAY retry the request after the currently running operation has finished.

 ## General Resource Management